defective-origin/dashboard/client/docs/STRUCTURE.md

   	- theme.context.tsx -- theme provider
   	- theme.conf.tsx -- common types and variables

-  - __App/__ -- component which contains app settings for launcher
-		- Component structure

   - __Launcher/__ -- Contains tools and settings without which the application cannot or should not work  + env settings in constants
 		- Component structure
   	- system -- [StrictMode | Router | Store | Api | locale + dayjs | HotKeys]